ASTR 1210 (O'Connell) Study Guide 23

 it is to obtain reliable knowledge on this scale.

-One of the biggest unanswered questions concerns the presence of other
+One of the biggest unanswered questions concerns the presence of

-discovered yet and possibly never will: aliens.
+that it hasn't discovered yet and possibly never

 there is life elsewhere in the cosmos, where it might be,